-This strategy statement provides a brief outline of the On Think Tanks strategy for 2017-2018 and beyond.
-It has been updated twice: first, in early 2017 after a January 2017 version which was shared with the team and advisory board members with inputs from the 1st On Think Tanks Conference in London where individual plans were discussed; second, in February 2018 on the basis of a review of progress in 2017.
+This strategy statement provides a brief outline of the On Think Tanks strategy for 2019-2020 and beyond.
+It has been updated three times in the past 2 years: first, in early 2017 after a January 2017 version which was shared with the team and advisory board members with inputs from the 1st On Think Tanks Conference in London where individual plans were discussed; second, in February 2018 on the basis of a review of progress in 2017; and third, in September 2018, in preparation for a new 2-year grant from our main funders, the Hewlett Foundation.

 The strategy is a guiding document.
-We expect it to change: new projects to be added and some my merge with others.
-It will be updated as we adapt.
+We expect it to adapt to the changing context and so new projects will be added and some may merge with others.
+It will be updated as we go.

 Who are we?

-In practice, On Think Tanks is a digital platform that provides think tanks, their staff and supporters with knowledge, ideas, advice and key services.
+In practice, On Think Tanks two initiatives: a not-for-profit think tank of sorts that provides think tanks, their staff and supporters with knowledge, ideas, advice and key services; and a consultancy (OTT Consulting) which offers tailored solutions to think tanks, policymakers, funders, and more.

 The On Think Tanks team is spread-out across the world offering a range of views and experiences to address the many different contexts and challenges that think tanks, in all shapes and form, face.

-On Think Tanks is the only initiative of its kind: it hosts the On Think Tanks School, which is dedicated to developing the competencies and skills that old and new policy research centres require; explores the challenges that think tank leaders, their staff and supporters face; seeks solutions for these often encouraging opportunities for peer-to-peer learning; it hosts innovative initiatives such as Transparify and promotes broader efforts to encourage evidence informed policy such as the Latin American Evidence Week; and proactively aims to influence think tanks’ and funders’ own policies and practice.
+On Think Tanks is the only initiative of its kind: it provides practical services for think tanks such as a jobsboard, it hosts the On Think Tanks School, which is dedicated to developing the competencies and skills that old and new policy research centres require; explores the challenges that think tank leaders, their staff and supporters face through ongoing research and analysis; it maintains a repository of knowledge from and about think tanks in an open think tank directory; seeks solutions for these often encouraging opportunities for peer-to-peer learning; it hosts innovative initiatives such as Transparify and promotes broader efforts to encourage evidence informed policy such as the Latin American Evidence Week; and proactively aims to influence think tanks’ and funders’ own policies and practice.

 I don’t see anywhere else other than On Think Tanks where you have this collective of people who are so dedicated to trying to add value.